tytydraco/yessleep/out/If_You_Kill_A_Clown_The_Clown_Police_WILL_Find_Out.md

 Layla was an artsy kid that fed on attention like a patience parasite.
 Erin was less demanding of time and would sit in a corner and listen to crime podcasts.
 If you're thinking about which one was older, you're probably picturing the wrong one.

 Paul was a screenwriter, at least in name, since nothing he sold had ever been produced.
 Every time you met Paul, every conversation that kicked off, he had a new project that was about to blow up.
-"It's Golden Girls meets Breaking Bad", "It's Nightmare on Elm Street meets The Matrix", "It's Jurassic Park meets Diving Miss Daisy".
+"It's Golden Girls meets Breaking Bad", "It's Nightmare on Elm Street meets The Matrix", "It's Jurassic Park meets Driving Miss Daisy".
 No one ever asked what happened to each previous endeavor, since it was obvious everything he touched was condemned to development Hell.

 Brent owned a high-end restaurant in the city, and despite the fact he never said a word about it, we all knew he was about to start a chain.
 He had been spending a lot of time in mysterious meetings, lately, and a few loose-lipped staffers got the gossip going well enough for the idea to spread to his friends and associates.
 He knew Roger in high school, and the restaurant was actually where he took Penelope on their first date.
 She was no-doubt impressed, not realizing Brent would never charge him.